crlucero/Angular-SiteRebuild/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Known Bugs

-* Deployment does not currently take user to web-app.
+- Deployment does not currently take user to web-app.
-* When blog is posted, user name and blog title do not show up on blog list.
-Only preview of blog description shows up.
+- When a specific blog is clicked on, and takes user to blog detail page, user name and title of blog do not show up on blog detail page.
+Only actual blog description.
+This error doesn't occur when a user manually adds a new blog to the site, meaning all details of the clicked on blog show up on the detail page if the user manually creates a blog on the site.

 ## Support and contact details

 For any quesitons contact me at: cristianjlucero32@gmail.com

 ## Technologies Used

-* Node Package Manager (tool that manages all external tools and libraries being used)
+- Node Package Manager (tool that manages all external tools and libraries being used)
-* JavaScript
+- JavaScript
-* Karma (test runner)
+- Karma (test runner)
-* Jasmine (testing framework)
+- Jasmine (testing framework)
-* Visual Studio Code (text editor)
+- Visual Studio Code (text editor)
-* CSS
+- CSS
-* HTML
+- HTML
-* Angular(Front-end framework)
+- Angular(Front-end framework)
+- Firebase (used for realtime database and website hosting)

 ### License